The digital part of the competition will include three HPC applications and a coding challenge

 High Performance LINPACK (HPL)

 The teams will compete on High Performance LINPACK (HPL) benchmark for the ‘High LINPACK’ award for the team submitting the highest HPL score.
 Additional, independent HPL runs (outside the submitted HPCC run) may be considered for the “Highest LINPACK” award if they are performed with exactly the same hardware powered on as used for HPCC run submitted for scoring.
 While eligible for the Highest LINPACK award, independent HPL runs will NOT count toward the team’s overall score.
-The HPL run must be submitted on the first day of the competition.

 The teams may use any HPL binary.